 Break Time for Nursing Mothers Laws

-The federal government as well as many states have laws requiring that employers provide break time for nursing mothers.
-Recognizing the importance of breast feeding and the difficulties that mother-child separation during work hours can cause, the federal government, 25 states, the District of Columbia and Puerto Rico all have enacted important labor laws to protect a nursing mother's rights in the workplace.
+The federal government and many U.S. states and territories have laws requiring that employers provide break time for nursing mothers.
+Recognizing the importance of breast feeding and the difficulties that mother-child separation during work hours can cause, the federal government, 30 U.S. states, the District of Columbia, and Puerto Rico have all enacted important labor laws to protect a nursing mother's rights in the workplace.

 See FindLaw's Wage and Hour Laws section for related articles.

 The primary federal law protecting working and nursing mothers is the federal Fair Labor Standards Act (FLSA), which was updated by the Patient Protection and Affordable Care Act (often referred to as Obamacare) and requires break time for nursing mothers.
 Under the FLSA, employers must provide: